fgbyte/fgbyte-portfolio/src/content/services/ecommerce-development.md

 ![Professional E-commerce Website](/images/ecommerce-hero.webp)

-## 💡 Why Choose Custom E-commerce Over Shopify?
+## 💡 But seriously, Why Choose Custom E-commerce Over Shopify?

-While Shopify offers convenience, it comes with limitations that can hinder your business growth:
+While Shopify offers convenience, it comes with significant limitations that can hinder your business growth and profitability.
+Let's break down why a custom solution is the smarter long-term investment:

-- **Monthly subscription fees** that add up over time 💸
-- **Limited customization** options that make your store look generic 🎨
-- **Transaction fees** on top of payment processing costs 💳
-- **Platform dependency** - you're locked into their ecosystem 🔒
-- **Performance limitations** from shared infrastructure ⚡
-- **Scalability challenges** as your business grows 📈

-With a custom-built e-commerce solution, you'll have:
+### The Financial Reality

+Shopify charges you forever:

+- **€ 300/month = € 3,600/year** 💸
+- In just 7 months, you've already paid the same as my Starter plan
+- In 17 months, you've already paid the same as my Pro plan
+- In 3 years: € 10,800+ (not counting apps, premium themes, transaction fees)

+### My Custom Solution: One-time Payment, Lifetime Value

+#### 🛠️ Starter Package (€ 2,000):
+- One-time payment: € 2,000
+- Year 1: You save € 1,600
+- Years 2-3: You save € 9,000+

+#### ⚡ Professional Package (€ 5,000):
+- One-time payment: € 5,000
+- Year 2: You recover your investment + save € 2,200
+- Years 2-5: You save € 14,000+

+### Beyond the Price Tag: What REALLY Matters

+While the financial savings are substantial, the true value goes deeper:

+- ✅ **No transaction fees** - Shopify charges an extra 2% on every sale.
+If you sell € 100k/year = € 2,000 extra to Shopify
+- ✅ **100% yours** - Doesn't depend on a platform that can raise prices or cancel your account
+- ✅ **Unique design** - You don't look like "another generic Shopify store"
+- ✅ **Exact functionality** - What you need, without paying for features you don't use
-- ✅ Complete ownership of your platform and data
+- ✅ **Faster performance** - Optimized for your specific case
-- ✅ Unlimited customization possibilities
-- ✅ No recurring monthly fees
-- ✅ Better performance and security
-- ✅ Freedom to scale as needed
+- ✅ **Your data** - You don't share customer data with Shopify

+### When DOES Shopify Make Sense?

+Shopify can be useful for specific scenarios:
+- Temporary dropshipping
+- Quick product testing (less than 6 months)
+- Businesses with 100+ products that need a complete app ecosystem

+For small businesses that want to grow without monthly bleeding: custom solution wins.

+> 💡 **Pro Tip**: The Pro plan pays for itself in 17 months, but if your business is here to stay (2+ years), it's the best long-term investment.

 ![Custom vs Shopify Comparison](/images/custom-vs-shopify.webp)

+<div id="packages"></div>
 ## 📦 Our E-commerce Packages

 <div class="grid grid-cols-1 md:grid-cols-2 gap-6">